utdata/icj-class/final/final.md

 Canvas is the final word on deadlines, but in general they are in this order:

-- A sketch of your index and detail layouts.
+- A sketch of your index and detail layouts, including mobile, tablet and desktop views.
 - A check-in on your HTML templates and data.
 It's best to get all your logic working before you start styling it.
 - A check-in on your CSS.
 You don't have to be finished, but this allows me to offer some feedback.
 - On our last class day, you'll show your progress to everyone.
 You should be published to Github Pages with what you have so far.
-- Final deadline for the project when I pull your repo for grading.
+- Final deadline for the project when I pull a copy of your repo for grading.